Skip to content

 To learn more about creating and monitoring behaviour incidents, refer to .

-The School library card gives you access to a shared collection of Units as well as Learning experiences/assessments created by teachers across your school.
+The School library card gives you access to a shared collection of units as well as learning experiences and assessments created by teachers across your school.

 On this page, you can browse all available resources displayed as visual cards.
 Use the search bar to find specific items, and apply filters at the top to narrow results.

-The Planning insights card helps you understand how curriculum elements and school-defined learning goals are addressed across grades, courses/subjects, units, and tasks.
+The Planning insights card helps you understand how curriculum elements and school-defined learning goals are addressed across grades, subjects, units, and tasks.

-You can drill down into insights by school, subject, grade, or course to see how units are structured and how standards, skills, and custom learning goals are distributed.
+You can drill down into insights by school, subject, grade, or class to see how units are structured and how curriculum elements are distributed across your programme.
 This makes it easier to spot gaps, track coverage, and strengthen curriculum planning.

-To learn more about planning insights, refer to .
+To learn more about planning insights, refer to the dedicated articles for

 The Timetable card shows your weekly class schedule at a glance.